HarryBrakowski/idn/readme.md

-# Data Capture Prototype
+# Industry Data Navigator (IDN)

 ## 🚀 Introduction

-Welcome to this **Data Capture Prototype**!
+Welcome to the **Industry Data Navigator (IDN)** prototype!

 This project demonstrates the simplicity and efficiency of **manual data capturing** in product- or material-centric environments.
 Many teams and organizations today still rely on unstructured formats such as spreadsheets, PDFs, Word documents, or even memory to track their data.
 This prototype shows a more structured approach while keeping the process lightweight and intuitive.

 The core idea is **meta data management** for defining parameters you want to capture, and registering materials to which these parameters apply.
-The system allows for **dynamic parameter types**, including dropdown selections, text, and dates — all stored in a backend SQLite database.
+The system allows for **dynamic parameter types**, including dropdown selections, text, and dates — all stored in a backend database.

-The backend exposes a **custom API using Flask**, which interacts with the database via raw SQL queries, making it simple, fast, and flexible.
-While currently using raw SQL and SQLite for prototyping, the architecture allows switching to an ORM or other database engines easily.
+Furthermore, it **standardizes the approach of assigning external IDs**, enabling automated data retrieval from other systems in external ETL/ELT pipelines.

+The backend exposes a **Flask-based REST API**.
+Data persistence is handled with **SQLAlchemy ORM** on top of SQLite.
+This ensures a robust and dynamic data model, while keeping the flexibility to easily switch to other relational databases (e.g., PostgreSQL, MySQL) without major code changes.

 The frontend is built with **React**, leveraging **React-Bootstrap** for styling and **AG Grid** for a spreadsheet-like data entry experience.

 ---

 ## 🛠 Technology Stack

-- **Backend:** Flask, Python 3
+- **Backend:** Flask, Python 3, SQLAlchemy ORM
 - **Database:** SQLite (embedded, used as a test/demo database)
 - **Frontend:** React, React-Bootstrap, AG Grid
 - **Communication:** REST API between React frontend and Flask backend